stephensavoia/swcsg/README.md

    - Click: _Code > Download ZIP_
 3. Extract _swcsg-main_ to a folder on your computer
 4. Install SWCSG
-   - In a command line terminal (e.g. PowerShell on Windows) run the command `nmp i`
+   - In a command line terminal (e.g. PowerShell on Windows), from folder _swcsg-main_, run the command `npm i`

 ## 2. Create your website